harry647/School-System-Management/README.md

 -If no errors occur, the core libraries are installed.
 If errors arise, reinstall the dependencies or consult requirements.txt for specific versions.

 4. Prepare for configuration: The application requires a configuration file and database, which are not included in the repository for security reasons.
 Proceed to the section to set these up.

+## Configuration
+1. Sensitive files (e.g., config.json, database) are not included in the repository.
+You must create and configure them manually.

+2. Create a config.json file in the project root (School-System-Management/).
+ - Use a template provided below:
+{
+  "database_config": {
+    "database": "school_database.db"
+  },
+}

+## Usage

+1. Activate the virtual environment (if not already active):
+On Windows:
+'''bash
+  venv\Scripts\activate

+On macOS/Linux:
+'''bash
+source venv/bin/activate

+2. Run the application:
+'''bash
+ python main.py

+3. Use the GUI to:
+- Add or update student records.
+- Manage library books and borrowing.
+- Scan QR codes for attendance or resource tracking.
+- Generate reports or view data.
+- Refer to help.txt for detailed instructions, shortcuts, or troubleshooting tips.